Music at JPC

 Production Crew – Our production crew students are the vital key to our performing arts events.
 These students run all performing arts events throughout the year, not only at school but also on school performances in the community.
 They run all on the sound and lighting, including live band setup, pack down and sound management, live lighting including programming, and stage management.
 We currently have two production crew classes each week, Junior and Senior.
 These students meet after hours on a Tuesday afternoon and learn skills in workplace health and safety, live sound mixing, band setup and pack down, lighting programming and stage management.
 Another large part of production crew is scheduling, time management and teamwork.
 The students work together to manage who will be responsible for sound and lighting for the numerous events throughout the year and need to work seamlessly as a large team to get the job done within the specified timeframe.
 Numerous students have gone on to work within the sound and lighting at large scale ACT events and even shows and concerts in Sydney.

-Vocal Group – We have three Vocal groups at JPC.
-We have the Junior, Intermediate and Senior Vocal group.
-The Junior vocal group is year 7’s, the Intermediate is year 8 to year 9 and the Senior Vocal group is year 10, 11 and 12.
+Vocal Group – We have a Vocal group at JPC.
+Vocal is open to all students.
 There is always room for new vocal group members.
 The students always choose their repertoire for Vocal group so they always sing songs they enjoy.
 We work on solos as well as 3-part harmony in our songs.
 Students who want solos, get them and those who don’t want them, don’t have to have them.
 Rehearsals occur once a week during ILT and students choose all the repertoire they sing in the Vocal groups.
 The Vocal groups are responsible for all the singing at our school masses.
 It is a very special privilege to sing at these events and the students always feel a huge amount of pride.

 Ukulele/Guitar club and Piano club – These groups are run on lunch times (ukulele/guitar club on Wednesday lunch and piano club on Friday lunch) and are for any students, anytime.
 There is no payment required or no roll marked.
 Ukulele/guitar club is for students interested in learning ukulele or guitar while playing in a group.
 Piano club is for students who play piano to perform, or students who like listening to piano or want to come and support their friends and watch them perform.